AdaGold/betsy/README.md

 ## Team Leaders
 Each team will have team leaders who are responsible for keeping track of each team member's contributions.
-Rotate leader roles at the beginning of every week; every team member should be in at least one leader role during the project.
+Rotate leader roles at the beginning of each week; every team member should be in at least one leader role during the project.

 - Stand Up Leader
   - Takes notes about each person's daily report in Stand Up